 - Focus.
 For many years of my life, I juggled a job, rearing children, spouse, housework, church, family obligations, etc. Now I’m at a point in my life where I decided to put my own health first, if only for a few months.
 Getting in 1 to 2 hours of exercise every day and eating healthy meals every day has become a priority.

 - Vary workouts.
 After 61 years, this body has seen a lot of wear and tear.
 Torn knee ligaments (ACL & MCL) from skiing, bone spurs in my heels from teaching tap dance, tennis elbow, torn bicep from weight training, plantar fascitis from jogging and aerobics, to name a few aches and pains.
 For me, too much of any one activity can lead to injury.
-And many injuries take a long time to recover, taking your valuable workout time.
-So I go for a variety — cycling on a recumbent bike (with a tractor-style seat so my butt doesn’t hurt) for at least half hour on most days, strength training (weight machines at the gym) two or three days a week, play tennis once or twice a week, BodyJam (a fantastically fun aerobic dance class) two to three times a week and walking 2-3 miles 4-5 times a week.
+And many injuries take a long time to recover, wasting your valuable workout time.
+So I try to get in 1 to 2 hours of exercise 6 days a week, but I mix it up — cycling on a recumbent bike (with a tractor-style seat so my butt doesn’t hurt) for at least half hour on most days, strength training (weight machines at the gym) two or three days a week, play tennis once or twice a week, BodyJam (a fantastically fun aerobic dance class) two to three times a week and walking 2-3 miles 4-5 times a week.
 And, I do a yoga class once a week too, and the stretching feels so great I consider it my “dessert” exercise.
 It would have been impossible to spend this kind of time during the days when I was working full-time and raising four kids.
 I am so grateful that I have the time to enjoy working out — and yes, I really DO enjoy it.

 - Switch up the shoes.
 I used to wear the same pair of New Balance cross-trainers for everything — walking, aerobics, tennis, housework, etc. Now I realize how good my feet feel when they change into a different shoe after aerobics class is over.
 One pair of walking shoes is wider, offering a reprieve when my toes feel cramped.
 And I have a pair of jogging shoes that feel good for housework.
 I have orthotic inserts in all of them, as I want to avoid getting plantar fascitis again.